microsoft/debug-adapter-protocol/specification.md

   endLine?: number;

   /**
-   * The end column of the actual range covered by the breakpoint.
+   * End position of the source range covered by the breakpoint.
+It is measured
+   * in UTF-16 code units and the client capability `columnsStartAt1` determines
+   * whether it is 0- or 1-based.
    * If no end line is given, then the end column is assumed to be in the start
    * line.
    */